AyeCode/invoicing/readme.txt

 * Authorize.NET improvements - ADDED
 * Payment gateways can now only be activated in their respective settings sections - CHANGED
 * Add discount field to default (and new payment) forms by default - CHANGED
+* Hide discount field if there is no published discount code - CHANGED

 = 2.2.3 =
 * Invoice paid hooks not fired - FIXED